Operating with your Data¶

 Data Filtering¶

-Actions default effect when their internal values are changed is to trigger a Data filtering operation on the Dataset the attribute dragged onto them belongs to.
+The default effect of Actions when their internal values are changed is to trigger a Data filtering operation on the Dataset to which the attribute dragged onto them belongs.

 the selected value of the considered Action generates a filter code as in the pre or post-filter query manager.